 Main Takeaways: Changes in weather can lead to changes in your skin.
 In the winter months, there is less moisture in the air, which can lead to drier skin.
 It’s good to add more moisture into your routine.

 Good to Know: Using a humidifier in the winter months can help keep your skin hydrated.

 Tips for the Best Winter Skin Care Routine

 A winter skin care routine goes far beyond just your skin care products.
 How you treat your skin in winter and how you prepare it for winter weather has a lot to do with keeping your skin looking great when the weather gets cold.
-Here are a few tips about how to take care of your skin outside your usual skin care routine.
+Here are a few tips on how to take care of your skin outside your usual skin care routine.

-Nothing will dry out the skin or the sinuses like a really dry room, especially when the heating system is cranked up high!
-Use a humidifier by your bed and you’ll likely find your skin and your air passages feel a lot better in the morning.
-If you don’t have a humidifier, or don’t want to invest in one, keep pots of water on the radiators for a DIY version!
+Nothing will dry out the skin or the sinuses like a really dry room, especially when the heating system is cranked up high.
+Use a humidifier by your bed, and you’ll likely find your skin and your air passages feel a lot better in the morning.
+If you don’t have a humidifier, or don’t want to invest in one, keep pots of water on the radiators for a DIY version.

 3. Make sure you’re moisturizing the skin on your body

 Nothing is less comfortable than dry, cracked winter skin.
 Make sure you have a good body moisturizer and start using it before skin gets cracked, so you’re not irritating already irritated skin.

 4. Don’t dry off completely